knative/eventing/.github/pull-request-template.md

 If this change has user-visible impact, follow the instructions below.
 Examples include:

-- 🎁 Add new feature
+- :gift: Add new feature
-- 🐛 Fix bug
+- :bug: Fix bug
-- 🧽 Update or clean up current behavior
+- :broom: Update or clean up current behavior
-- 🗑️ Remove feature or internal logic
+- :wastebasket: Remove feature or internal logic

 Otherwise delete the rest of this template.
 -->